Rajpratik71/sheepdog-wiki/Erasure-Code-Support.md

     replication(3 copies): write 36.5 MB/s, read 71.8 MB/s
     erasure code(4 : 2)  : write 46.6 MB/s, read 82.9 MB/s

-# Relations with least number of nodes to service the request
+# Least number of nodes to run cluster
   You need at least X alive nodes (e.g, 4 nodes in 4:2 scheme) to serve the read/write request.
 If number of nodes drops to below X, the cluster will deny of service.
 Note that if you only X nodes in the cluster, it means you don't have any redundancy parity generated.